According to the Economist magazine:

 In the 1980s, population was regarded as relatively unimportant to economic performance.
 American delegates told a UN conference in 1984 that “population growth is, in and of itself, neither good nor bad; it is a neutral phenomenon.”

-Those delegates were misinformed, because China’s government had already come to realize that that lower fertility improves living standards.
-Before the 1970s, the Chinese government believed in what had been the conventional wisdom of emperors for millennia; that it would strengthen the nation if families had as many children as possible.
-That was partly because preindustrial elites used to benefit from higher population density as more unskilled labor helped raise land rents (and lower wages) and fill armies with more soldiers.
+Before the 1970s, the Chinese government had believed in the conventional wisdom of emperors for millennia; that higher population growth would strengthen the nation.
+Mao Zedong oulawed birth control and encouraged big families.
+That ideology developed among pre-industrial elites because they profited from higher population density as more unskilled labor helped raise land rents (and lower wages) and fill their armies with soldiers.